nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list projects.
 2. HRConnect shows a list of projects with their ids.
-3. User selects a project by its id.
+3. User requests to see all members of a project by its project name.
 4. HRConnect shows a list of employees assigned to the project.
 5. User requests to un-assign a specific employee by their id from the selected project.
 6. HRConnect un-assigns the employee from the project.